Chapter 4:

 While my body was floating in air, I felt the temperature rising.
 Yellow light shone from above.

-Before I even managed to look above, an extremely fast powerful lightning blast glowed yellow as it slammed the life out of me, crashing me to the ground and burning, turning my surroundings into ash.
+Before I even managed to look up, an extremely fast powerful lightning blast glowed yellow as it slammed the life out of me, crashing me to the ground and turning my surroundings into ash.

 Flames and clouds of dust surrounded me, suffocating the environment.
 Before the strike fully contacted me, I managed to cover my body in a thin layer of Hellfire that functioned as armor.
-Though, that didn’t save me from taking an insane amount of damage, it only spared my life.
+Though, that didn’t save me from the insane damage I beared, it only spared my life.

 The white-caped man stepped out of the dust fogs that filled the air.
 He materialized a glorious spear out of lightning using his right hand, and approached me slowly.

 I was afraid, and it wasn’t due to this body or anything like that.
 As a being that has been immortal since its creation, I never understood death.
-Though, it seemed that it was time for me to completely grasp its meaning.
+Though, it seemed that it was time for me to completely grasp its meaning, by the hand of a mere human.
 The thought made my immobilized body tremble.

-He stood behind me, staring down at my destroyed burnt body that was lying on the ground like a pathetic corpse.
+He stood beside me, staring down at my destroyed burnt body that was lying on the ground like a pathetic corpse.
 The look of pity and disgust was painted on his face.

 He raised the spear slightly on top of me, preparing to crush my skull.

-“I have not the slightest clue how you stayed alive.
+“I have not the slightest clue how you stayed alive from that ambush.
 It must have been fate, I’ll make sure this puts an end to your journey.”
-He grinned and was on the verge of killing me, before hesitating all of a sudden.
+He grinned and was on the verge of killing me, before hesitating.
+His sudden hesitation was followed with an arrogant grin, one that looked rather victorious.

 My ears caught the sound of footsteps approaching from the distance.
 The man stepped back, the spear in his right hand vanishing into the air in the form of blue light particles before the man’s body gleamed with blue light, turning into light particles too and fading with the sweeping wind.

 I used whatever was left of my strength to turn towards the source of the footsteps' sound.
-I saw the mysterious black-clothed man from before approaching me, beside him was a young woman that matched the exact same clothing style of his.
+I saw the mysterious black-clothed man from before approaching me, beside him was a young woman that wore the exact same clothes as him.

 My consciousness faded away before I could even see their eyes that were covered under the eerie black hats topping their heads.